-Capital, which is unchanged from previous year, comprises shareholders' funds as presented in the statement of financial position together with the advances from shareholders for projects.
+Capital, which is unchanged from previous year, comprises shareholders' funds as presented in the statement of financial position together with the loans from shareholders for projects.
 Debt comprises total amounts owing to third parties, net of cash and cash equivalents.

-The Company is subject to externally imposed capital requirements as per the Implementation Regulations issued by Sharjah Airport Free Zone Authority pursuant to Law No. 2 of 1995 (refer note 20).
+The Company is subject to externally imposed capital requirements as per the Implementation Regulations issued by Sharjah Airport Free Zone Authority pursuant to Law No. 2 of 1995.
+The Company has complied with all the capital requirements to which it is subject.

-Funds generated from internal accruals together with funds introduced by way of advance received from shareholders for projects are retained in the business, according to the business requirements and to maintain capital at desired levels.
+Funds generated from internal accruals together with funds introduced by way of loan received from shareholders for projects are retained in the business, according to the business requirements and to maintain capital at desired levels.